Laravel-Backpack/docs/6.x/base-about.md

 <a name="authentication"></a>
 ## Authentication

-When installed, Backpack provides a way for admins to login, recover password and register (don't worry, register is only enabled on ```localhost```).
+When installed, Backpack provides a way for admins to login, recover a password and register (don't worry, register is only enabled on ```localhost```).
 It does so with its own authentication controllers, models and middleware.
-If you have regular end-users (not admins), you can keep the _user_ authentication completely separate from _admin_ authentication.
-You can change which model, middleware classes Backpack uses, inside the ```config/backpack/base.php``` config file.
+If you have regular end users (not admins), you can keep the _user_ authentication completely separate from the _admin_ authentication.
+You can change which model and middleware classes Backpack uses inside the ```config/backpack/base.php``` config file.

 > **Backpack uses Laravel's default ```App\Models\User``` model**.
 This assumes you weren't already using this model, or the ```users``` table, for anything else.
 Or that you plan to use it for both users & admins.
 Otherwise, please read below.

 <a name="using-a-different-user-model"></a>
 ### Using a Different User Model

-If you want to use a different User model than ```App\Models\User``` or you've changed its location, you can tell Backpack to use _a different_ model in ```config/backpack/base.php```.
+If you want to use a different User model than ```App\Models\User``` or if you've changed its location, then you can tell Backpack to use _a different_ model in ```config/backpack/base.php```.
 Look for ```user_model_fqn```.

 <a name="having-both-regular-users-and-admins"></a>
 ### Having Both Regular Users and Admins

-If you already use the ```users``` table to store end-users (not admins), you will need a way to differentiate admins from regular users.
+If you already use the ```users``` table to store end users (not admins), you will need a way to differentiate admins from regular users.
 Backpack does not force one method on you.
-Here are two methods we recommend, below:
+Here are two methods we recommend:
 - (A) adding an ```is_admin``` column to your ```users``` table, then changing the ```app/Http/Middleware/CheckIfAdmin::checkIfUserIsAdmin()``` method to test that attribute exists, and is true;
-- (B) using the [PermissionManager](https://github.com/Laravel-Backpack/PermissionManager) extension - this will also add groups and permissions; Then tell Backpack to use _your new permission middleware_ to check if a logged in user is an admin, inside ```config/backpack/base.php```;
+- (B) using the [PermissionManager](https://github.com/Laravel-Backpack/PermissionManager) extension - this will also add groups and permissions; then tell Backpack to use _your new permission middleware_ to check if a logged-in user is an admin, inside ```config/backpack/base.php```;

 <a name="routes"></a>
 ### Routes

-By default, all administration panel routes will be behind an ```/admin/``` prefix, and under an ```CheckIfAdmin``` middleware.
+By default, all administration panel routes will be behind an ```/admin/``` prefix, and under a ```CheckIfAdmin``` middleware.
 You can change that inside ```config/backpack/base.php```.

 Inside your _admin controllers or views_, please:
 - use ```backpack_auth()``` instead of ```auth()```;
 - use ```backpack_user()``` instead of ```auth()->user```;
 - use ```backpack_url()``` instead of ```url()```;

-This will make sure you're using the model, prefix & middleware that you've defined in ```config/backpack/base.php```.
+This will make sure you're using the model, prefix and middleware that you've defined in ```config/backpack/base.php```.
 In case you decide to make changes there later, you won't need to change anything else.
 There are also [other backpack helpers you can use](#helpers).

 <a name="admin-account"></a>
 ## Admin Account